Andrea Ghidone: Bailando 2010

 In 2010 Ghidone and professional dance partner Emanuel González participated in Bailando por un Sueño (Argentina) a reality dance competition cast by celebs.
 Bailando is the Argentine version of Dancing With The Stars.
 As a dancer Ghidone was a frontrunner in the competition and had the highest score on the Pole dance round with a perfect (50) and in Merengue with (48) along with Silvina Escudero.
 She was the 18th person to leave the competition after getting a (30) in the Dancing in the rain round and losing in the phone bin by the 26.97% of the public vote to Argentine Boxer, Fabio "La Mole" Moli who scored a 73.03%.
 Fabio would later on win the competition itself by the 50.24% of the votes leaving the runner-up Paula Chaves with the 49.76% of the public vote.

 Bravísima

 In 2010 Ghidone was signed into Carmen Barbieri's new musical Bravísima.
 The musical was headed by Argentine vedette, Carmen Barbieri alongside Matías Alé, Mónica Farro, Belén Francese, Toti Ciliberto, Dominique Pestañas, Emiliano Rella & Andrea Estévez as well as Ghidone.
 In the magazine she played, acting and dancing, as Marilyn Monroe.
 She would also act as a papergirl and as Cleopatra.
 The musical was writing and directed by Santiago Bal and produced by Javier Faroni.
-The cast and musical tourt all Argentina and parts of Uruguay.
+The cast and musical tour all Argentina and parts of Uruguay.
 Bravísima won one Estrella de Mar for best revue show of the year, also Carmen Barbieri won the award for best female stand-up comedian for her work in the magazine.